People cross a river in Bangladesh via a narrow footbridge and by boat.

 Bangladesh and Germany enjoy friendly relations.
 Germany is the second biggest market after the US for apparel and textile exports from Bangladesh.
 As a long-standing and reliable partner in development cooperation, Germany is held in high regard in Bangladesh.

 Having contributed around 3.2 billion euros in development support to date, Germany is an important bilateral donor for Bangladesh.
-The German government pledged 275.1 million euros for development cooperation to Bangladesh for the years 2021 and 2022.
-And it made an additional commitment of 74 million euros for 2021.
+The German government pledged a total of 275.1 million euros for the period from 2021 to 2022.

-Cooperation focuses on the following core areas and areas of intervention:
+Cooperation with Bangladesh is currently focused on the following core areas and areas of intervention:

 Solar system powering a groundwater pump